ChillerDragon/debian-gnome/README.md

 xinput set-prop "AT Raw Set 2 keyboard" "Device Enabled" 0
 ```

-If you encounter any problems the debian-razer.sh script has a lot of comments.
+If you encounter any problems the debian-setup.sh script has a lot of comments.